 Winchester SX4 Shotgun

-Shotguns are smoothbore weapons (so called because their barrels lack any sort of internal grooves or rifling) that fire a spray of small pellets called shot.
+Shotguns are smoothbore firearms (so called because their barrels lack any sort of internal grooves or rifling) that fire a spray of small pellets called shot.
 The ability to project a wide cone of fire makes shotguns ideal for taking down flying or fast-moving targets, such as game birds or rabbits.